 Charging OBJ A – cost reflectivity

 As capacity prices are not based on forward looking marginal costs as economic theory would suggest for cost reflectivity, but a proxy of distance so capacity charges may not be truly cost reflective.
 Excluding existing contracts extends any distortions arising from locationally differentiated capacity charges where they are not cost reflective.
 This leads to lower non-distortive commodity charges.
+Needs consideration for all mods apart from L

 Charging OBJ A – cost reflectivity

 Where the distance matrix is an input to the RPM and we are assuming distance is a cost driver, excluding certain valid routes from the matrix (eg Milford Haven and Isle of Grain in the enduring period) changes the weighted average distance of all points and makes the prices less reflective of the network flow scenarios and therefore less cost reflective.
 As these contracts expire these routes will be reintroduced in to the flow scenarios and the weighted average distance and hence price will change as a result of contract expiry.
+Needs consideration for all mods apart from L , it is less of an issue for B since the use of obligated capacity largely avoids the exclusion of certain routes